Mick Davis

 Sir Michael Lawrence Davis (born 15 February 1958) is a British-South African businessman, financier, philanthropist, and former politician.
 Davis was the chief executive officer (CEO) of Xstrata, an Anglo-Swiss multinational mining company, until its merger with Glencore in 2013, and former chief executive and treasurer of the Conservative Party.
 After leaving Xstrata, he formed the mining venture X2 Resources.
 He was the Chairman of the British Conservative Party until he exited that post in July 2019 along with outgoing Prime Minister Theresa May.
-Davis is the founder and CEO of Vison Blue Resources, commodities investment company.
+Davis is the founder and CEO of Vison Blue Resources, a commodities investment company.

 Early life and education

 Mick Davis was born to a South African Jewish family on 15 February 1958.
 He was educated at Theodor Herzl School, Port Elizabeth, South Africa.
 He has a bachelor of commerce degree from Rhodes University and is a qualified accountant.